cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-apps/configuration/configuration-file/ingress.md

 Default: `""`

-`cloudflared` starts a proxy server to translate HTTP traffic into TCP when proxying e.g. SSH or RDP.
+`cloudflared` starts a proxy server to translate HTTP traffic into TCP when proxying, for example, SSH or RDP.
 This configures what type of proxy will be started.
-Valid options are
+Valid options are:

  - "" for the regular proxy
  - "socks" for a SOCKS5 proxy.
-See this [tutorial on connecting through Cloudflare Access using kubectl](/tutorials/kubectl) for more information.
+Refer to the [tutorial on connecting through Cloudflare Access using kubectl](/tutorials/kubectl) for more information.